Khalid-Hani/data-analysis-project-sales-analysis/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).
-###
-Big thanks for @Keith Galli , my main guid in this project and the owner of the algorethem

 ## Contact
 If you have any questions or suggestions regarding this project, feel free to contact me at [khalidhani1996@gmail.com](mailto:khalidhani1996@gmail.com).